-4.3.
-2018/2019 Mid-Year Performance Assessment report for Infrastructure Services achieved.
+4.2.
+2019/2020 Mid-Year Performance Assessment report for Infrastructure Services

+The Infrastructure Services Department had a total of 4 planned targets in the first half of the year.
+4 target were achieved.
 The table below illustrates the performance of the infrastructure services in comparison with the previous financial year.
 For more information regarding the list of planned, achieved and not achieved targets, the Mid-Year reporting template is attached as an annexure.